iamme12/Final-project-mobile/README.md

 STEP 2: Import the code to android studio.

-STEP 3: Wait till the gradle finishes.

-STEP 4: Press run to start the app on the emulator.
+STEP 3: Press run to start the app on the emulator.

-STEP 5: ENJOY! :)
+STEP 4: ENJOY! :)

 THE APPLICATION USED FIREBASE.
 _____________________________________________________